edamame-course/docs/drafts/2014-08-13-intro_qiime_tutorial.md

 ```
 grep M00967 F3D0_S188.fasta
 ```
 Whoa!
 That is hard to read all of those lines.
-Let's put the results into a list by appending `>list.txt` to the command:
+Let's put the results into a list by appending `> list.txt` to the command.
+The ">" symbol means to output the results to a new file, which is specified next.

 ```
 grep M00967 F3D0_S188.fasta > list.txt